Nanoose Bay Reservoir Improvement Project - Alternative Approval Process

 I am confused about the DCC contribution for the growth project (The new Notch Hill Reservoir), and have 2 questions.
 Your answer to a previous question states, as follows: "The $862,923 DCC fee is currently unfunded.
 This will be borrowed from the Nanoose Bay Bulk Water Supply Service Reserve and will be paid back with interest as the DCC funds are collected from the developers as part of their developments.
 DCC funds cannot be used to retire the Long Term Borrowing that is proposed here."
 1) Can you clarify who will be 'paying back with interest' the shortfall in the $862,963.00 DCC.
 Will it be us, the current residents, or will it be the developer?
 2) It appears that this is an additional loan over and above the $1.2 mln to be borrowed from the MFA - can you please confirm

-mctp asked about 2 months ago
+mctp asked 4 months ago

 The Nanoose Bulk Water Reserve fund is the savings account for the Nanoose Bulk Water Service Area.
 As such, it is money used for any new capital, renewal, or maintenance projects related to the existing infrastructure.
 It is not exclusively for funding infrastructure related to new development.
 We can, however, access this money for a loan to the Nanoose Peninsula Water Service Area to fund the reservoir improvement project.
 Doing this allows the interest paid on the borrowed money to stay in the Nanoose Bulk water account rather than going to the bank or the province.
 The Nanoose Bulk Water Service is essentially the RDN partner in the Englishman River Water Service joint venture.
 Through this connection we own and operate a dam, intake, and water treatment plant located in Parksville as well as a portion of a storage reservoir also located in Parksville, two pump stations in Nanoose Bay, and a transmission water main that moves water from the river to the reservoirs at Notch Hill.
 It is common to borrow funds from a related water service account temporarily to bridge the service area's obligations.
 In doing so, the interest that is paid back remains in the Nanoose Bay Bulk Water account rather than being paid to the bank.